 - are organized and focused

-Employer Satisfaction: For the last three years (2012, 2013 and 2014) responses from graduates indicate that 90% or more of employers responding to employer surveys report overall satisfaction with the program.
+Employer Satisfaction: For the last three years (2013, 2014 and 2015) responses from graduates indicate that 100% of employers responding to employer surveys report overall satisfaction with the program.

-Employment Rates: For the last three years (2012, 2013 and 2014) responses from graduates indicate that 90% or more of licensed graduates seeking employment are employed within one year following graduation.
+Employment Rates: For the last three years (2013, 2014 and 2015) responses from graduates indicate that 100% of licensed graduates seeking employment are employed within one year following graduation.

 * Salary estimate is provided for comparison purposes only and doesn’t constitute a promise of employment or earnings.
 Salaries were calculated based on related job codes and U.S. Bureau of Labor Statistics data.